ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 The Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application is an :term:`umbrella repository` consisting of a number of different :ref:`components <Components>` housed in external repositories.
 Once the SRW App is configured and built, users can generate predictions of atmospheric behavior over a limited spatial area and on time scales ranging from minutes out to several days.

 This chapter walks users through how to build and run the "out-of-the-box" case for the SRW App.
-However, the steps are relevant to any SRW experiment and can be modified to suit user goals.
-The "out-of-the-box" SRW case builds a weather forecast for June 15-16, 2019.
+However, the steps are relevant to any SRW Application experiment and can be modified to suit user goals.
+The "out-of-the-box" SRW App case builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) grid (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 15.2 physics suite (FV3_GFS_v15p2 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.

 .. attention::